msiemens/tinydb/docs/usage.rst

 >>> db.update({'foo': 'bar'})

-When passing a dict to ``db.update(fields, query)``, it only allows you to update an document by adding or overwriting its values.
+When passing a dict to ``db.update(fields, query)``, it only allows you to update a document by adding or overwriting its values.
 But sometimes you may need to e.g. remove one field or increment its value.
 In that case you can pass a function instead of ``fields``: